 If you live in a location where there is not a returnee conference, contact your study abroad office to let them know you’d like to have one.
 You can also email us at email@example.com to let us know what state you’re in and we will explore the possibilities of adding a conference in your area in the near future.

 Your home institution might also have useful resources to aid in your transition, so talk to the folks in Career Services, Counseling Services and the International Education office to see how they can help.
+You can also check out this short video on the re-entry experience by Andrew Nelson, a former Pacific Lutheran student and IFSA-Butler ambassador.

 Rest assured that the way you are feeling is a normal part of the study abroad experience and that all of us working with Lessons From Abroad have gone through it – it’s why we created the organization!
 As more students continue to go abroad, the amount of resources available to returnees will increase.